 - The Applicant shall follow the policies and procedures contained in the "Emergency Management Plan - Construction", prepared by sPower and dated November 19, 2018, attached hereto and incorporated herein throughout the course of the Facility's construction. - 2.
 The burning of timber waste shall be done only if via open pit incineration using an incinerator such as, but not limited to, an Airburner 3000.
 The burning of waste other than timber waste is prohibited.
-Open pit incineration shall be done in accordance with the above-referenced Emergency Management Plan Construction, except that any open pit incineration shall be set back a minimum of 3,000 feet from any boundary line of the Property. - 3.
+Open pit incineration shall be done in accordance with the above-referenced Emergency Management Plan Construction, except that any open pit incineration shall be set back a minimum of 3,000 feet from any boundary line of the Property.
+The Applicant shall be required to demonstrate sufficient access to proposed trench pit locations for FREM vehicles prior to the County issuance of any burning permit.
+Sufficient access shall be determined by an inspection from the Fire Marshal or designee. - 3.
 The Applicant shall use all due diligence to use or dispose of mulched timber waste off site prior to pit incineration. - 4.
-The Applicant shall follow the policies and procedures contained in the "Emergency Response Plan Operations", prepared by sPower dated November 19, 2018 attached hereto and incorporated herein
+The Applicant shall follow the policies and procedures contained in the "Emergency Response Plan Operations", prepared by sPower dated November 19, 2018 attached hereto and incorporated herein - 5.
+The Applicant shall follow the policies and procedures contained in the "Site Specific Safety Plan Construction", prepared by sPower and dated November 19, 2018 attached hereto and incorporated herein. - 6.
+The Applicant shall install signage within the Facility and provide a Wayfinding Map, that shows each road segment within the Facility with a designated name and/or identifier and each array with an individual identifier, to the Fire Chief, currently Jay Cullinan, prior to the approval of any site plan or land disturbing permit.

-- 5. The Applicant shall follow the policies and procedures contained in the "Site Specific Safety Plan Construction", prepared by sPower and dated November 19, 2018 attached hereto and incorporated herein. - 6.
-The Applicant shall install signage within the Facility and provide a Wayfinding Map, that shows each road segment within the Facility with a designated name and/or identifier and each array with an individual identifier, to the Fire Chief, currently Jay Cullinan, prior to the approval of any site plan or land disturbing permit. - 7.
-Access road aggregate material shall be placed in accordance with the requirements of the applicable specifications governing the type of material or construction being used and shall be compacted at optimum moisture, within ± two (2) percentage points of optimum per Appendix C of VDOT's Road & Bridge Specifications.
+- 7. Access road aggregate material shall be placed in accordance with the requirements of the applicable specifications governing the type of material or construction being used and shall be compacted at optimum moisture, within ± two (2) percentage points of optimum per Appendix C of VDOT's Road & Bridge Specifications.
 These access roads shall further be designed and constructed to International Code Council Section 503 for adequate FREM access. - 8.
 All internal crossings shall be permanent and be designed to a minimum of FAST Act standards for EV2 and EV3 class vehicles, with a rating defined as H-20 per the VDOT IIM-S&B-86.1 guidance document. - 9.
-The Applicant shall install and maintain video cameras throughout the Facility to provide comprehensive remote surveillance of the entire Facility.
+As each portion of the SEF becomes operational the Applicant shall install and maintain video cameras throughout said portion, and, upon completion, the entire Facility shall be covered by comprehensive remote surveillance.
 The cameras shall be monitored 24 hours a day by the Applicant for potential security, hazard, and general maintenance concerns.
-These camera feeds shall be recorded and recordings shall be retained a minimum of six (6) months and shall be made available upon request by the County Fire Marshal or the County Sheriff. - 10.
-A minimum eight (8) foot wide fire break shall be maintained within the Property between the arrays, inverters, and generators and the Property boundary.
-Portions of the fire break that are vegetative shall be moved and maintained to a height of four (4) inches or less.
+These camera feeds shall be recorded and recordings shall be retained a minimum of six (6) months and shall be made available upon request in cases of emergency as determined by the County Fire Marshal or the County Sheriff, - 10.
+A minimum twenty (20) foot wide fire break shall be maintained within the Property between the arrays, inverters, and generators and the Property boundary.
+Portions of the fire break that are vegetative shall be mowed and maintained to a height of four (4) inches or less.
+Fire breaks may include surface materials, such as gravel, provided they are devoid of all combustible materials.